nyftyj/ttt-vs-ai/README.md

 - Prop drilling; Used createContext to use ContextProvider and ContextConsumer wrapper component to reduce prop drilling.

+- UI/UX: should the game always display 'restart button'?
+I think so, users may want to restart the game in the middle of game.
+- UI/UX: provide a 'suggest move' button

 ## Things considered when choosing between Bootstramp (B) vs MaterialUI (M)
 1. Browser compability: both are solid for browser compatibility.
 2. Responsive Grid system, both use 12-grid system